-Applications received after September 1 will be deemed late and will not be considered by the Grants Commission.
+Applications received after April 1 will be deemed late and will not be considered by the Grants Commission.
 Deadlines and information regarding the second 2018 grant allocation will be provided later.

-All requested documentation submitted by the application deadline will be reviewed by the LF Grants Committee, which might also request supplementary documentation during the review process.
-The Grants Committee, comprised of 3 members from the Lithuanian Foundation and 3 members from the Lithuanian American Community, Inc., meets to review all grant applications received by the deadline and make recommendations for funding.
-Scholarship recommendations made by the Scholarship Sub-committee are also reviewed.
-The decisions are made based on LF Grants Committee Guidelines.
+All requested documentation submitted by the application deadline will be reviewed by the LF Grants Commission, which might also request supplementary documentation during the review process.
+The Grants Commission, comprised of 3 members from the Lithuanian Foundation and 3 members from the Lithuanian American Community, Inc., meets to review all grant applications received by the deadline and make recommendations for funding.
+Scholarship recommendations made by the Scholarship Sub-commission are also reviewed.
+The decisions are made based on LF Grants Commission Guidelines.

 Approval of Grants and Payments

-After all scholarship and project grant recommendations are finalized by the Grants Committee, they are presented to the Lithuanian Foundation Board of Directors, which has final approval.
+After all scholarship and project grant recommendations are finalized by the Grants Commission, they are presented to the Lithuanian Foundation Board of Directors, which has final approval.

 Applicants will receive a notification by email or post of whether a grant has been approved.
-Results of first allocation will be announced June 14-30, 2017, second allocation — December 6-30, 2017.
+Results of first allocation will be announced June 13-30, 2018, second allocation – December 5-30, 2018.
 If a grant is approved, the applicant will be asked to complete electronic “Final project report” form assigned to the application on the LF Grant portal, to present receipts and other documentation indicating that the funds were used for the purposes it was granted.
-After pay-out is approved by the Chairman of the Grants Committee, checks are issued only in the name indicated on the application and mailed to the said address.
+After pay-out is approved by the Chairman of the Grants Commission, checks are issued only in the name indicated on the application and mailed to the said address.

 The Foundation can only fund a fraction of the requests that are received.
 In some cases, excellent proposals cannot be funded because they fall outside of the Foundation’s current focus or because of funding limitations.
 A denial of a funding is not a reflection on the applicant or the value of the project.